 Journalists rely most often on four types of research in their work.
 White papers, working papers, preprints and peer-reviewed journal articles.

 How are they different?
 And which is best?

 Below, we explain each, pointing out its strengths and weaknesses.
 As always, we urge journalists to use care in selecting any research to ground their coverage and fact-check claims.

-Peer-reviewed research – the kind that appears in academic journals and that we highlight here at Journalist’s Resource – has typically undergone a detailed critique by scholars with expertise in the field.
+Peer-reviewed research — the kind that appears in academic journals and that we highlight here at The Journalist’s Resource — has undergone a detailed critique by scholars with expertise in the field.
 While peer-reviewed research is generally the most reliable, journalists should keep in mind that publication in a prestigious journal is no guarantee of quality and that no single university or research organization always does the best research on a given topic.

 It is safe to assume, however, that articles published in top-tier journals have been reviewed and given a stamp of approval by a number of accomplished scholars.
 For journalists who are uncertain, we’ve put together a list of 13 questions to ask to gauge the quality of a research article.

 Even so, working papers are a great way for journalists to gain access to new research quickly.
-The peer-review and publication process can take months to a year or longer, which means that by the time studies get published, their findings are sometimes not as useful or relevant and the data are old.
+The peer-review and publication process can take months to a year or longer, which means that by the time studies get published, their findings are sometimes not as useful or the data are old.

 In the business world, white papers also are used for marketing purposes — to describe a new product or approach, for instance, or diagnose a problem.

-Journalist’s Resource would like to thank Matthew Baum, the Marvin Kalb professor of global communications and professor of public policy at Harvard Kennedy School, for his help preparing this tip sheet.
+The Journalist’s Resource would like to thank Matthew Baum, the Marvin Kalb professor of global communications and professor of public policy at Harvard Kennedy School, for his help preparing this tip sheet.